 Thanks to my notebook, I had enough documentation to get back to where I was in attempt #8 rather quickly.
 And soon enough I was able to make Hyprland the default desktop environment, even though GNOME was still there in the background, managing essential services.

 This was my first successful build and install.
-Although my personal customization had yet to begin in earnest, I could cross off a few key milestones:
+Although my personal customization had yet to begin in earnest, I could cross off a few key milestones: * I had installed NixOS * I had installed and loaded the correct NVidia graphic driver * I had installed and run Hyprland

 And with these criteria met, I declared my first Nix task finished.
 Next up was the fun part: installing and configuring my applications!